personium/website/src/en/apiref/389_Stream_Collection_Connect.md

+---
+id: 389_Stream_Collection_Connect
+title: Web Socket connection to Stream Collection
-# Web Socket connection to Stream Collection
+sidebar_label: Web Socket connection to Stream Collection
+---

 ## Overview
 You can receive the data sent to the topic of Stream Collection in real time.